dpasqualin/taiga-contrib-kerberos-auth/README.md

   # Allow users from any of these domains to connect to KRB5_REALM
   # If empty, only e-mails such as user@EXAMPLE.COM will be allowed
   KRB5_DOMAINS = ['example.com']

+  # When the user provide only username, assume this domain.
+  # This is useful when REALM is not a valid e-mail.
+Leave blank to use
+  # KRB5_REALM as the default domain
+  KRB5_DEFAULT_DOMAIN = ""

 ```

 ### Taiga Front